 Webinar 3: What do we know?
 And what does the future hold? - 18 April 2019

-We’ll then explore what research evidence tells us about current migration linked to climate change, and how we can attempt predictions about the future.
+This seminar explored what research evidence tells us about current migration linked to climate change, and how we can attempt predictions about the future.